grumpypufferfish/window-size/README.md

 ## &lt;window-size&gt;

 The `window-size` element manages data binding to the window&#39;s size.
 This component will most likely be used with other polymer components.
+If you are new to Polymer, the [Polymer website](https://www.polymer-project.org/) is the best place to start.

 #### Properties